garudlab/DANNsweeps/DANN/README.md

 To run this script we have to define the following within the **qsub_TrainModel** script:
 * **Model name.** This is the model name we use for the optput (e.g _model_name='GRL_multiclass'_).

-  During training we will generate n+1 files where n= number of training epochs.
-The file _GRL_multiclass_model.json_ contains the model architechture and the remaining n files (_GRL_multiclass.1.weights.h5,GRL_multiclass.2.weights.h5,...GRL_multiclass.n.weights.h5_) contain the weights after each epoch of training.
 * **path to training data.** We define four separate paths to our training data:
   - mmap_neutral = '/u/project/ngarud/Garud_lab/DANN/aDNA/ProcessingData/NPYprocessedfilesALLSnps/neutral_ConstantNeMD43_RowFreq_n150_w201_sims.npy' # neutral simulations
   - mmap_HS = '/u/project/ngarud/Garud_lab/DANN/aDNA/ProcessingData/NPYprocessedfilesALLSnps/HS_ConstantNeMD43_RowFreq_n150_w201_sims.npy' # Hard sweep processed simulations